quat1024/quat1024.github.io/in/posts/portal_2_stuff.md

 SAR is a plugin that Portal 2 speedrunners use.
 It stands for "Source Auto Record" which is the *first* thing it did, but it's grown lots of features since then.
 You can read more about it and find installation instructions on [its website](https://wiki.portal2.sr/SAR).

 Most of it is nerdy speedrunner stuff, but it does come with some very significant load-time optimizations.
-In particular, it makes quicksaves fun and useful again: loading a quicksave created on the same map usually takes less than a second.
+In particular, it makes quicksaves more fun: loading a quicksave created on the same map usually takes less than a second.

 After installing, put this in your `autoexec.cfg`: